 Your Step-by-Step Plan to Compost Paper

-Ready to start Pragmatic play starts here!
+Ready to start?
 Here’s how to compost paper at home, broken down into simple steps:

 - Gather Your Paper: Keep a bin for compostable paper, paper towels, and cardboard.
 You can use an old bucket in your kitchen.